How To Answer the Question “Why Do You Want To Leave Your Current Job?” (With Sample Answers)

 If you are working for an organisation on a contractual basis, you would want to start looking for a new opportunity before your contract expires.
 One of the reasons you can mention is that you are looking for a permanent role.

 “I have had a great experience working with my current organisation.
-But since it is a contractual role, my tenure with them will be coming to an end soon.
+But since it is a contractual role, my tenure with them would be coming to an end soon.

 I am looking for a permanent and secure role now and I believe I have the skill set for the job profile you are offering.”